CiscoDevNet/terraform-provider-intersight/website/docs/r/capability_equipment_slot_array.html.markdown

 * `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.
 * `orientation`:(string) Orientation information for a Switch/Fabric-Interconnect hardware.
 * `pid`:(string) Product Identifier for a Switch/Fabric-Interconnect.* `UCS-FI-6454` - The standard 4th generation UCS Fabric Interconnect with 54 ports.* `UCS-FI-64108` - The expanded 4th generation UCS Fabric Interconnect with 108 ports.* `unknown` - Unknown device type, usage is TBD.
-* `section`:(Array with Maximum of one item) - A reference to a capabilitySection resource.When the $expand query parameter is specified, the referenced resource is returned inline.
-This complex property has following sub-properties:
-  + `additional_properties`:
-(Array with Maximum of one item) - Add additional properties in json format inside `jsonencode()` for this object.
-  + `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
-  + `moid`:(string)(Computed) The Moid of the referenced REST resource.
-  + `object_type`:(string) The fully-qualified name of the remote type referred by this relationship.
-  + `selector`:(string)(Computed) An OData $filter expression which describes the REST resource to be referenced.
-This field maybe set instead of 'moid' by clients.1.
-If 'moid' is set this field is ignored.1.
-If 'selector' is set and 'moid' is empty/absent from the request, Intersight determines the Moid of theresource matching the filter expression and populates it in the MoRef that is part of the objectinstance being inserted/updated to fulfill the REST request.An error is returned if the filter matches zero or more than one REST resource.An example filter string is: Serial eq '3AA8B7T11'.
 * `selector`:(string) Selector information for a Switch/Fabric-Interconnect hardware.
 * `sku`:(string) SKU information for Switch/Fabric-Interconnect.
 * `slots_per_line`:(int) Slots per line information for a Switch/Fabric-Interconnect hardware.